FBI Forced Child Abuse Suspect Grant Michalski To Unlock Apple iPhone X With Face ID

 During the raid, FBI special agent David Knight found Michalski’s iPhone X and with a search warrant in hand, required Michalski to place his face in front of the iPhone, which instantly opened the device.

 Various items deemed helpful in the investigation were found on the device.
-Among these are conversations over the chat app KiK messenger where Michalski and other users discussed about the abuse of minors.
+Among these are conversations over the chat app KiK messenger where Michalski and other users discussed the abuse of minors.

 It was later discovered that the 28-year-old suspect had also used the app to talk with an undercover officer who posed as a father interested in sexual relations with children.